technopwnsauce/wps-pwn/README.md

 Disclaimers:
 - I am not responsible for any illegal activity you engage in, i.e. running this on access points you do not own or have consent to attack.
-- I do not own the underlying tools implemented
+- I do not own the underlying tools implemented.